freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/write-your-first-code-using-c-sharp/perform-basic-operations-on-numbers-in-c-sharp.md

 ## --assignment--

-Complete the [Perform Basic Operations on Numbers in C#](https://learn.microsoft.com/training/modules/csharp-basic-operations/) module on Microsoft Learn.
+Complete the <a href="https://learn.microsoft.com/training/modules/csharp-basic-operations/" target="_blank" rel="noreferrer">Perform Basic Operations on Numbers in C#</a> module on Microsoft Learn.
 Then, answer the question below.

 ## --text--